the Community Foundation for the people of Kirklees.

 • How to Convince a Funder that You Really Do Make a Difference

 • Maintaining Momentum – Four Principles of Grant Funding Success

 • Practical Ways to Tell Your Story so that Funders Really Listen

 • Using Free Technology to Track and Manage Grant Applications

 In addition, before you start to fundraise, we will be hosting workshops aimed at helping you understand how to use social media and online platforms to tell your story and attract donations.
 We will also provide you with information about online donation platforms.

-The aim of this grant round is to fund projects and activities that are focused on one or more of the following:
+The aim of this grant round is to support your organisation with the funds you need.
+However, we would like you to think about how your project meets one or more of the following:

 • Better respond to increased demand on your services or activities.
 Including partnership working.